tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-5-8-gsoc-getting-started.md

 I want to thank [Christopher Fonnesbeck][4], [Osvaldo Martin][5] and [pymc-devs][1] for giving me this opportunity to work with them on this awesome project!
 Lastly, I want to thank and dedicate this internship to my parents (especially my late mother), who made me capable of standing up for myself and educated me with unconditional love!
 I love you, mom and dad!

+Edit: My sister was pissed off that I didn't mention her.
+So, here it is.
+Thanks to my sister for recommending and introducing me to the GSoC program.
+Without her, I may not have even found out about this progam!

 [1]: https://github.com/pymc-devs
 [2]: https://numfocus.org/
 [3]: https://github.com/pymc-devs/pymc4